CPU deploymentlink

 Python Bindings page for more details.

-The core iree-compiler
+The core iree-base-compiler

-package includes the LLVM-based CPU compiler:
+package includes the compiler tools:

 Stable release packages are published to PyPI.

-python -m pip install iree-compiler
+python -m pip install iree-base-compiler

-Nightly releases are published on GitHub releases.
+Nightly pre-releases are published on GitHub releases.

 python -m pip install \